 ENGR305-H01: Fundamentals of Innovation Theory and Practice

-The foundational course for the Minor in Innovation and Transformational Change is ENGR 305-H01: Fundamentals of Innovation Theory and Practice, taught by Professor Joe Sinfield, the Director of the Innovation and Leadership Studies Program.
+ENGR 305-H01: Fundamentals of Innovation Theory and Practice is taught by Professor Joe Sinfield, the Director of the Institute for Innovation Science.
 This 3 credit course introduces you to the fundamental patterns and methods of innovation through the study and application of emerging innovation techniques that address technological, economic, and societal challenges.
 You will join a cross-disciplinary team to design solutions to a series of socio-technical challenges, in an experiential learning setting, addressing the full breadth of functional, social, and emotional factors that shape use and adoption of your solution.
 Through case discussions of historical and contemporary innovations, you will learn how to identify opportunities and design, test, and iterate solutions.
 By the end of the course, you will understand and effectively use techniques from many fields, such as business, design, problem-solving, engineering, and social sciences.

 ENGR49001 (or CE59801): Breakthrough Thinking for Complex Challenges